128technology/docs/docs/howto_pppoe_vlan.md

 sidebar_label: VLAN Support on PPPoE
 ---

 VLAN support on a PPPoE interface is enabled by configuring the `target-interface` as `<base-eth-interface>.<vlan-id>`.
-For example, the intended ethernet interface is dpdk3.
-If the intended VLAN id is 3, then the target-interface is configured as `dpdk3.3`.
+For example, if the DSL modem is connected to the Ethernet interface `eth0` on the system, and the ISP requires using VLAN tag 1 for the PPPoE connection, the `target-interface` to configure is `eth0.1`.

 #### Example Configuration: